-- → actual headcount (that is, the actual number of employees, not full-time equivalents) of all employees (including full-time, part-time, individuals on a fixed-term contract and casuals).
-You do not need to report on independent contractors. - data which reflects your workforce at a point in time within the 2016-17 reporting period (1 April 2016 to 31 March 2017).
+- → actual headcount (that is, the actual number of employees, not full-time equivalents) of all employees (including full-time, part-time, individuals on a fixed-term contract and casuals) - → data which reflects your workforce at a point in time within the 2017-18 reporting period (1 April 2017 to 31 March 2018).
 You may choose to use data based on the financial year that concludes during the reporting period.
-For example, you may choose to use data as at 30 June 2016.
+For example, you may choose to use data as at 30 June 2017.